Skip to main content

 What should I wear to Bellavista?

-No dress code is specified in the venue data, and a €€ village restaurant with a Bib Gourmand in rural Catalonia does not suggest formal expectations.
+No dress code is specified in the venue data, a €€ village restaurant with a Bib Gourmand in rural Catalonia does not suggest formal expectations.
 Neat, comfortable clothing appropriate for a relaxed dinner in a small French Pyrenean town is a reasonable read.
 Leave the black tie in the car.

 Is Bellavista good for a special occasion?

 Yes, with the right expectations.
-The Bib Gourmand signals quality cooking, the setting at the foot of a medieval fortified citadel is genuinely atmospheric, and the option to stay overnight makes it viable as a longer occasion.
+The Bib Gourmand signals quality cooking, the setting at the foot of a medieval fortified citadel is genuinely atmospheric, the option to stay overnight makes it viable as a longer occasion.
 It suits a low-key anniversary or a food-focused trip rather than a high-ceremony celebration — for that, you want a starred table.

 What are alternatives to Bellavista in Prats-de-Mollo-la-Preste?